esmaili98/CreateCodeSmellDataset/README.md

-This is a program to compute software metrics using "scitools understand" and map each code smell to its software metrics automatically.
+This is a program to compute software metrics of different projects using "scitools understand" and map each code smell found in projects to its software metrics automatically.